fastify/fastify-auth/README.md

 For authentication methods that do require the request body, such as sending a token in the body, you must use the `preHandler` hook.

-In mixed cases you must use the `preHandler` hook.
+In mixed cases, you must use the `preHandler` hook.

 ## API